 Water in clean containers: water goes stale, so use the oldest water first.
 (If you are refilling water jugs, write the date in it with sharpie type markers.)
 Clean the bathtub out, and fill it with water.
 This can be used to flush toilets.

 Pet Supplies Water.
 Extra food, stored in sturdy containers.
 Dishes.
 Litter pan and Cat litter.
 Chux pads.
 Plastic bags.
-Pet carrier, labeled with your name and pet’s name.
-Leawsh & harness.
+Pet carrier, labelled with your name and pet’s name.
+Leash & harness.
 Pet ID tags.
 Pet vaccination records.
 Pet toys and blankets.
 Proof of ownership.
-(Take pictures of you with your pet, in front of your home, or in your home.)
+(In a pinch, take pictures of you with your pet, in front of your home, or in your home.)

 Documents: Personal Identification.
 Take pictures of your home, outside and inside.
 Back up your computer and copy files to portable drives.
 House Keys & Car Keys.
 Cell phone charger.
 Laptop and Mouse and all cords.
 Books, magazines, board games, decks of playing cards.
 Crayons an coloring books.

-Special things: Locate the baby books, family photograph album, family Bible, put in a sturdy plastic box and take it with you.
+Special things: Locate the baby books, family photograph album, family Bible, put in a sturdy plastic box or a two-gallon size ziplock type bags, and take it with you.

 Make copies of these important papers and put the copies in a waterproof container: Birth certificates, marriage certificates, drivers license, social security card passport.
 Will, living will, advanced directive.
 Insurance papers.
 Names of your doctors.
 Bank account numbers, credit card numbers.